-[Note: Brewster Smith died August 4, 2012.
-Social Psychology Network is maintaining this profile for visitors who wish to learn more about Professor Smith's work.]
+Professor M. Brewster Smith died on August 4, 2012, in Santa Cruz, at the age of 93.
+Social Psychology Network is maintaining this profile for visitors who wish to learn more about Professor Smith's work.

 Mahlon Brewster Smith received his Ph.D. at Harvard University in 1947.
 Five years later, he testified as an expert witness against school segregation in a case before a Richmond, Virginia, federal appeals court, one of four lower court cases that led to the U.S. Supreme Court's "Brown v.
 Board of Education" decision.
 Professor Smith testified that segregation harmed children's self-esteem and adversely affected their ability to learn.
 He later said that he considered this testimony to be among his greatest contributions to society.